abd120/mind-reader/README.md

 # To run it:
 - Clone it to someplace you know.
-- Run a terminal and enter: python test-script.py
+- Run a terminal and enter after you cd into the directory: python test-script.py
 - Be amazed.